 Arrow offers financial assistance to patients, carers and bone marrow donors experiencing difficulties meeting the cost of travel for transplant and post transplant treatment.

 Arrow has fully funded the refurbishment of Arrow House for patients undergoing treatment, and their families and carers.
 Arrow House is located in Darlinghurst, Sydney.

-Each year, Arrow offers nursing scholarships to nurses employed in the field of blood and marrow transplantation and paediatric oncology.
+Each year, Arrow offers nursing scholarships to nurses employed in the field of blood and marrow transplantation.

 Arrow supports patients and carers by providing patient information seminars and comprehensive guides on the transplant process.
 These valuable sources of information give patients considering a transplant the opportunity to make informed decisions and an idea of what the transplant process involves.